zyc00/nuwa/README.md

 ### App-sourced data
 1. `--portrait` flag is mandatory for portrait-oriented scenes captured in polycam or DEAR.
 2. If you have a rough estimate of the camera poses, you can pass `--finetune-pose` to refine the poses with instant-ngp.
-This requires the `instant-ngp` executable in your `PATH`.
+This requires you to have an instant-ngp built locally.
+Please follow the instructions in `additional_dependencies/setup_ingp.sh`.

 ### Known issues
 1. If you encountered any issue with `flann`, try running with `--no-loop-detection` or pass `colmap_loop_detection=False`.
 There is likely an issue with your system kernel.